 Contact Information by County

-The golden shiner is a large, slab-sided minnow with 3 easily distinguishable characters.
-Foremost, the lateral line is strongly curved below the center line.
-Second, the anal fin is long, containing 11-13 rays, and is distinctly falcate shaped.
-Last, there are no scales covering the belly ridge between the pelvic fins and anus.
+A large, slab-sided minnow.
+The body is dark green above with olive sides, brassy belly, and a distinctive golden sheen.
+Golden Shiners have 3 easily distinguishable characters.
+The lateral line is strongly curved below the center line.
+The anal fin is long, with 11-13 rays.
+There are no scales covering the belly ridge between the pelvic fins and anus.
 The mouth is small, terminal and oblique, and the jaw does not extend to the eye or have a barbel.
-Strongly hooked pharyngeal teeth, on slender arches, are arranged in a 5-5 pattern.
-The dorsal fin, which is inserted behind the pelvic fin, contains 8 rays, while the pelvic fins have 9 rays, and the pectoral fins contain 15 to 17 rays.
+The dorsal fin, inserted behind the pelvic fin, has 8 rays, while the pelvic fins have 9 rays, and the pectoral fins have 15 to 17 rays.
 A complete lateral line has 45 to 52 scales.
-Body color is dark green above with olive sides, brassy belly, and a distinctive golden sheen.
-Young golden shiners are dramatically different from adults, being silvery, not as slab-sided, and have a distinct lateral stripe from eye to caudal fin.
+Young Golden Shiners are very different from adults, being silvery, not as slab-sided, and have a distinct lateral stripe from eye to caudal fin.

 Common to abundant in many streams and lakes scattered throughout the state.
 Collections show the highest concentrations of the golden shiner are in the upper watersheds of the Chariton, Des Moines, Iowa, Little Sioux and Wapsipinicon River drainages.
 It is found throughout the Mississippi River and has been documented in the Missouri River as well.
 The overall range of the Golden Shiner has expanded likely from bait-bucket introductions and stocking of brood fish such as those in man-made lakes in southern Iowa.